SymfonyCasts/EasyAdminBundle/sfcasts/upload.md

 So it's *very* flexible.
 And if you dig into the source a bit, you'll be able to figure out exactly what you need to do.

-Next, it's time to learn about the purpose of the "formatted value" for each field and how to control it.
+Next, it's time to learn about the purpose of the _formatted value_ for each field and how to control it.
 That will let us render *anything* we want on the index and detail page for each field.